ksint/MacKeyboardLayoutGreekLetters/README.md

-# US English keyboard layout with Greek letters accessible for Mac
+# US English keyboard layout with Greek letters for Mac

 ## With no modifers